lucidrains/flash-cosine-sim-attention/README.md

 - Backwards kernel is still 3x slower, 1.5x slower for autoregressive

-- Thanks for Arthur, now at 2-4x faster for forwards autoregressive, 1-2x faster for backwards. float 16 causal still facing some numerical issues
+- Thanks to Arthur, now at 2-4x faster for forwards autoregressive, 1-2x faster for backwards. float 16 causal still facing some numerical issues

 - All tests now pass for F16 and the transformer trains!
 Big thanks to Arthur 🙏